radum/eslint-config/README.md

 > NOTE: The config doesn't specify the [parser options](https://eslint.org/docs/user-guide/configuring/language-options#specifying-parser-options) or the [environment](https://eslint.org/docs/user-guide/configuring/language-options#specifying-environments), allowing you to set them based on your current setup.

+The ESLint file name for ESM or CJS project should be different:

+> JavaScript - use .eslintrc.js and export an object containing your configuration.

+> JavaScript (ESM) - use .eslintrc.cjs when running ESLint in JavaScript packages that specify "type":"module" in their package.json.
+Note that ESLint does not support ESM configuration at this time.

 If you've globally installed @radum/eslint-config using the -g flag, then you'll need to use the absolute path to @radum/eslint-config in your config e.g.

 ```json